HappyLabz/happylabz.github.io/ShortWallace001_ES.md

 </details>

 ### Test Seven
-* Sell when the price hits the upper line of the 20p 2std bollinger
+* Sell when the price hits the lower line of the 20p 2std bollinger
 * Stoploss is -2 points
 * Results:
 ```